sheilbronn/rtl2mqtt/README.md

 * Command line options to be used in every invocation can be put into `~/.config/rtl2mqtt` (Start comments there with an `#`)
 * Log files may be replayed for debugging in your home automation environment -- Option: `-f`
 * Signalling INT to rtl2mqtt will emit a state message to MQTT.
-* Signalling USR1 to rtl2mqtt will toggle the verbosity for debugging to syslog and MQTT.
+* Signalling TRAP to rtl2mqtt will toggle the verbosity for debugging to syslog and MQTT.
+(This was USR1 before)
 * Signalling USR2 to rtl2mqtt will log all gathered sensor data (to syslog and MQTT).

 NB: The Dockerfile is provided untouched and not checked for years since I don't run Docker.
 It might work or not.